atomicxistence/MSSA_Exercise_3A/README.md

 ![Application Demo](https://github.com/atomicxistence/MSSA_Exercise_3A/blob/master/SupportingDocuments/ApplicationDemo.gif)

 This console application is a task tracking system using the [Simple Scanning](http://markforster.squarespace.com/blog/2017/12/2/simple-scanning-the-rules.html) technique by Mark Forster.
-The requirements for designing this app given by the instructor can be found [here](https://github.com/atomicxistence/MSSA_Exercise_3A/blob/master/SupportingDocuments/ApplicationRequirements.md).
+The requirements for designing this app given by my MSSA instructor can be found [here](https://github.com/atomicxistence/MSSA_Exercise_3A/blob/master/SupportingDocuments/ApplicationRequirements.md).

 ---
 ### **Status**